4 ignorant responses people with anxiety are tired of hearing.

 “Don’t they have pills for that?”

-Ah, now we get to the people who apparently do acknowledge that an anxiety disorder may be a serious condition.
+Ah, now we get to the people who do acknowledge that an anxiety disorder may be a serious condition.
 At least this is implied by their suggestion that you may need psychiatric medication.
-Though, I honestly do not believe that anyone who says this to someone with an anxiety disorder is making a genuine, helpful suggestion as to how one might manage their symptoms.
+However, I honestly do not believe that anyone who says this to someone with an anxiety disorder is making a genuine, helpful suggestion as to how one might manage their symptoms.
 No, this is more of a “can’t you just take something for that and stop it/stop talking about it” kind of remark.
 These people, you see, are experts, and know exactly what you must do to fix your anxiety.
 Oddly, most are not even doctors, yet, they know what is best for you (I hope the heavy sarcasm is coming through here).
 What comments like these often boil down to are attempts to dismiss your anxiety, or to offer you a simple, quick solution in an attempt to shift the focus of the conversation elsewhere.
 Or possibly, within groups of people who happen to look down on mental health disorders and psychiatric medications, which is not especially uncommon, to shame you.
-A variant of the familiar “have you taken your meds today?” jab.
+A variant of the familiar “Have you taken your meds today?” jab.

 If you struggle with anxiety or a similar psychological disorder I am sure you have had your own experiences of invalidating and insulting remarks from people in your family or social group.
-Though oftentimes it is not worth the energy, and other times the person is just clearly trying to be hurtful, sometimes these remarks can be viewed as an opportunity to educate; to tell a person who doesn’t know it that what they are saying demonstrates an ignorance of your disorder and is actually quite rude and insulting.
+Though oftentimes it is not worth the energy, and other times the person is just clearly trying to be hurtful, sometimes these remarks can be viewed as an opportunity to educate; to tell a person who doesn’t know that what they are saying demonstrates ignorance of your disorder and is quite rude and insulting.
 The people who matter will care, and will make an effort to stop.
 Enlighten the ignorant commentators in your life and ignore the rest, because who has time for other people’s hurtful, stubborn ignorance, right?

 Use Our Simple Calculator to Estimate Your Disability Tax Credits & Benefits